Todd Washington: Baltimore Ravens

 On February 4, 2011, Washington was hired as assistant offensive line coach by the Baltimore Ravens.

 Washington was on the coaching staff that won Super Bowl XLVII.
 With that win, Washington became the 13th person to win a Super Bowl as a player and as a coach.

 Washington was fired after the 2016 season.

 Orlando Apollos

 In November 2018, Washington was hired by Steve Spurrier as the running backs coach and special teams coordinator for the Orlando Apollos of the Alliance of American Football.

 New York Jets

-In January 2019, Washington was hired by the New York Jets as an offensive assistant under head coach Adam Gase.
+In January 2019, Washington was hired by the New York Jets as offensive assistant under head coach Adam Gase.

 Jacksonville Jaguars

 On February 3, 2021, Washington was hired by the Jacksonville Jaguars as their assistant offensive line coach under head coach Urban Meyer.
 Two weeks prior to his hiring in Jacksonville, it was announced that Washington was going to be retained by new Jets head coach Robert Saleh.

 On February 17, 2022, Washington was retained under new head coach Doug Pederson.
+On January 9, 2024, Washington was dismissed from the Jaguars.